-This garlicky shrimp recipe is simple, delicious and so easy to make that it will quickly become one of your go-to dishes.
-The beauty of this dish is that it can be served many ways: tossed with pasta as it is here, or over rice, couscous, or plain with a side of crusty herb buttered bread.
-Whichever way I serve this dish, it's always hit!
+This garlicky shrimp recipe is delicious and so easy to make that it will quickly become one of your go-to dishes—for both busy weeknights as well as special occasions.
+The beauty of this dish is that it can be served many ways: tossed with pasta as in this recipe, served over rice or couscous, or simply plated as is with a side of crusty herb-buttered bread.
+Whichever way you serve this dish, it will always be a hit!

 - 12 ounces thin spaghetti or linguine

 - 1 1/2 pounds large shrimp (peeled and deveined)